-React Native Vs Flutter App Development
+React Native Vs Flutter App Development :Complete Guide 2021

 The past few years ushered us into the era of mobile applications, where mobile apps have become an integral part of our everyday life.
 Be it Netflix, Facebook, Instagram, Uber, Skype, or more mobile applications are trending excessively in this day and age.
 However, with this increasing dependency on mobile applications, the need for niche technologies, frameworks, and platforms is also rapidly increasing, giving way to the advent of new frameworks and platforms that allow developers to create cross-platform apps that are suitable for all platforms.
 Moreover, these two frameworks are competing against each other to prove their worth, making Flutter Vs React Native the most trending topics of the year.

 From simplifying the app development process to making them efficient, these frameworks are helping reduross-platform mobile applications that work seamlessly across various platforms and devices.

 So, let’s try to determine, “What is the difference between Flutter and React Native?” and answer the important question, “Will Flutter replace React Native?”.
 But before we delve deep into this discussion on React Native vs Flutter, it is important that we understand the need for cross-platform development frameworks.

 The Need for Cross-Platform Mobile Development Framework:

 Nowadays, Android and iOS are two of the most widely used mobile platforms, with a completely different application development process.
 Android requires developers with extensive knowledge of Java or Kotlin, whereas iOS needs developers well versed in Swift programming language, making the development process expensive and time-consuming.